pikatchu/closedsource/book/0245-field_trip.md

 Elias shook his head, already preoccupied with something else.
 "I have some programming to finish," he said, rubbing his chin thoughtfully.
 "I should make use of the time while I still have access to their systems."

 Jasmina hesitated for a moment before declining as well.
-"I want to keep working with the automata," she said.
+"I want to keep working with the automatons," she said.
 "I still don’t feel like I fully understand how stacks work, and I don’t want to fall behind."

 Brielle raised an eyebrow at Leo.
 "What about you?"